CUH Logo

 What happens after the test?

+When we have checked the technical quality of your scan and are happy we have all the information we need, you will be able to leave the department.
 You are free to go home or return to your ward.
 There are no restrictions following this test.

 Your results will be reported and available from your referring clinician/ team or GP within 3 weeks after your appointment.
+If you have MyChart, your results will become available once released by your referring consultant.

 Family / friends

 Due to the small size of the waiting area in Nuclear Medicine we ask that you please limit the number of people accompanying you for your visit.
+Children and pregnant women should not accompany you to the Nuclear Medicine department.

 Travelling abroad?